PHES-ODM/PHES-ODM-MapGenerator/mapping_config_files.md

 The `maps` tab(s) specify the mappings other than wide-column mappings.
 It provides details on how a slot from the source class is mapped onto a slot from the target class.
 The simplest of which is to simply copy from one slot to another.
 The `maps` tab is also where you can specify mappings of enumerations.
 Any row that is completely empty is ignored.
 Multiple `maps` tabs are allowed, their names must be specified when running the appropriate scripts.
 The `maps` tab has the headings described below.

+Any row that is completely empty is ignored.

 ### sourceClass

 The class name from the source dataset.
-If the `sourceClass` column for a row is empty then it takes on the value from the previous row where `sourceClass` is set.

 ### sourceSlot

 The slot in the source dataset that we are copying from (ie. this becomes the `populated_from` field in the mapping specification).
-If the `sourceSlot` column for a row is empty then it takes on the value from the previous row where `sourceSlot` is set.
 If `exprValue` or `customData` are set then `sourceSlot` is ignored.

 ### sourceValue